-The School of Engineering at ECU is the fastest growing engineering school in Australia with an annual growth of more than 20% in the last few years.
+The School of Engineering at ECU is one of the fastest growing engineering schools in Australia with an annual growth of more than 20% in the last few years.
 The School enjoys some of the best equipped hardware laboratories in the nation, with regular multi-million dollar investments into expanding and maintaining its world-class infrastructure.

 Students benefit from programs specifically designed for the needs to Australian and Western Australian industry that cover the engineering sciences with rigour and also have a strong emphasis on 'hands on', practical learning experiences.
-Courses are offered across a wide range of engineering disciplines including chemical, civil, mechanical, electrical power, mechatronics, automation & control, electronics & communications, computer systems, maritime, maintenance, and aeoronautics.
+Courses are offered across a wide range of engineering disciplines including chemical, civil, civil & environmental, mechanical, electrical power, mechatronics, automation & control, electronics & communications, computer systems, maritime, and petroleum engineering.
 The School offers both standard 4-year Bachelor of Engineering courses and a 3+2 model comprising a 3-year Bachelor of Engineering Science program followed by a 2-year Master of Engineering.
-In addition, a number of aviation courses are also offered that prepare students for professional aviation roles.
+In addition, the school also offers a unique motorsports technology course, and the only aviation course in WA.
 These features, in addition to a committed and passionate team of academics, mean that the School of Engineering at ECU provides an exceptional environment for the education of graduates well positioned to meet the current and future global challenges of their professions.

 Research at the School of Engineering encompasses a broad range of engineering disciplines and allied sciences.
 This breadth positions us well to undertake research in sustainability engineering, which is multidisciplinary in nature.